-The LEA will provide evidence of written communication that notifies the parents of each student attending Title I schools that they may request information regarding the professional qualifications of their child's classroom teacher and if applicable the qualifications of paraprofessionals providing services to their child.
-Evidence of any responses to parent requests will be provided by the LEA.

-7. Identify by name, title, and department of person(s) responsible for ensuring compliance with Section 1112 (c)(6)
+- The LEA will provide evidence of written communication that notifies the parents of each student attending Title I schools that they may request information regarding the professional qualifications of their child's classroom teacher and if applicable the qualifications of paraprofessionals providing services to their child.
+The LEA will need to provide and maintain evidence of any responses to parent requests. - 7.
+Identify by name, title, and department staff responsible for ensuring compliance with Section 1112 (c)(6).